TMC Focus Areas

 Become A Project

 There are many reasons people start a project at the Thomas Merton Center.
-If you have an idea and want to see it come to life, fill out an application to become a project and you can use the Center's resources to bring your idea to life.
+If you have an idea for a project and want to see it come to life, fill out the project application.
+Applications are reviewed by the TMC Project Committee and voted on by the board of directors.